SignalK/instrumentpanel/lib/help/help.md

 >
 >![multi-page](./help/multi-page.png#maxwidth)
 >
 You can have up to 10 pages, each with a separate selection, configuration and layout of widgets.
-To switch pages, just click on the page number.
-To create a new page activate settings and add a new one with the plus button (See:[Add or Delete Pages](#2_3_1)).
+To switch pages, just click on the page number or doing a horizontal swipe on the screen.
+To create a new page, see:[Add or Delete Pages](#2_3_1).

 <a id="2_1_1"></a>
 **2.1.1.
 Alarms Page** [Back to menu](#menu)